Blasphemous (video game): Development

-Creative director Enrique Cabeza has cited the religious art and iconography of Seville, Spain, as a major influence on Blasphemous story and design.
-Cabeza has pointed to Spanish painters such as Bartolomé Esteban Murillo, Francisco Goya, Jusepe de Ribera, Diego Velázquez and Francisco de Zurbarán, particularly noting significant inspiration from Goya's A Procession of Flagellants as it shares its iconography with the current Holy Week in Spain, the main inspiration for the game.
+Creative director Enrique Cabeza has cited the religious art and iconography of Seville, Spain, as a major influence on Blasphemouss story and design.
+Cabeza has pointed to Spanish painters such as Bartolomé Esteban Murillo, Francisco Goya, Jusepe de Ribera, Diego Velázquez and Francisco de Zurbarán, particularly noting significant inspiration from Goya's A Procession of Flagellants as it shares its iconography with the Holy Week in Spain, the main inspiration for the game.

 Downloadable content

 The Stir of Dawn and Spanish dub

 On August 4, 2020, a free expansion for Blasphemous titled The Stir of Dawn was released for all platforms.
 The update added New Game+ content and a full Spanish dub.

 According to developer Enrique Colinet, the creators of Blasphemous had always wanted to have the game's voices recorded in Spanish, but limited budget allowed for dubbing in only one language.
 The team opted for English voice acting, aiming towards a wider market.
 Following the game's commercial success, the developers produced a Spanish dub which featured several renowned Spanish voice actors.